For immediate response for police, fire, and ambulance-related emergencies — DIAL 911.

 Purchase permits and safety inspections are available to City residents during records department office hours.
 Fee: free

-If your vehicle has been impounded within the City limits, you may come to the Police Department to arrange for its release.
+If your vehicle has been impounded within the City limits, you must come to the Police Department to arrange for its release.
 Please call ahead for a list of documents you will need to bring.
 Fee: $30.
 Please note that we cannot release a vehicle to you after 4:00 p.m.

 We do not accept payments for traffic tickets.
 Please refer to the address on the back of your ticket.
 The City and Van Buren and Sumpter Townships fall under the jurisdiction of the 34th District Court.
 You may contact the Court as follows: